catseye/relwrite/README.md

 best on small inputs.

 There are, however, features intended to improve performance in the case of very long derivations.
-Specifying a search strategy enables a **beam search** algorithm which aggressively focuses on derivations with a desired propery, e.g. a particular minimum length.
+Search strategies can be used to enable a **beam search** algorithm which aggressively focuses on derivations with a desired propery, e.g. a particular minimum length.
 This does sacrifice completeness however -- only a handful of all the possible results will be returned.